-The College's underlying operating surplus, in the year prior to defined benefit charges, is £3,406,000 (2020/21: £3,895,000), after accounting for these adjustments, including an actuarial pension gain of £13,193,000, the College generated a total comprehensive surplus for the year of £15,036,838 (2020/21: £1,886,422).
+The College's underlying operating surplus, in the year prior to defined benefit charges, is £3,958,147 (2021/22: £3,406,000), after accounting for these adjustments, including an actuarial pension loss of £110,000, the College generated a total comprehensive surplus for the year of £3,958,147 (2021/22: £15,036,838).

-The College has total reserves of £26,382,233 and cash balances of £16,923,513.
+The College has total reserves of £30,424,466 and cash balances of £21,766,240, of this £14,120,235 are deposits held with banks which mature within 1 year.
 The College wishes to continue to accumulate reserves and cash balances to create working capital to adequately maintain the estate and allow for some investment in the development of priority areas.

-Tangible fixed asset additions during the year amounted to £4,329,049.
-This was made up of equipment purchases of £202,422 to enhance curriculum and ILT delivery, £105,046 to address the refurbishment of the College estate and £4,021,581 on the new Health and Wellbeing Centre.
+Tangible fixed asset additions during the year amounted to £3,153,899.
+This was made up of equipment purchases of £305,173 to enhance curriculum and ILT delivery, £419,312 to address the refurbishment of the College estate and £2,429,414 on the new Health and Wellbeing Centre which opened in May 2023.
 The College is progressing with a phased and affordable approach to create attractive learning environments which are pivotal to the success of the College.
-The £7m Health and Wellbeing building Centre is due to open in February 2023.
-The College currently has been successful in two bids to the T-Level Capital Fund for projects on both the Kingsway and Cronton Centres amounting to £9m.
+The College currently has several building projects in progress on both the Kingsway and Cronton Centres amounting to £15m.
+These will be part funded by Further Education Capital Funding streams.